purocean/yn/help/FEATURES.md

 Support to embed HTML widgets in documents.

-The first line of the HTMl code block needs to contain the string `--applet--`, and the remaining strings are used as the title of the widget.
+The first line of the HTML code block needs to contain the string `--applet--`, and the remaining strings are used as the title of the widget.

 The example is as follows: